Photo by Deensel via Flickr

 According to the NHR advocates in Portugal, main applicants for this scheme have been British and French retirees followed by Swedes, Irish, and other European citizens.

 In addition, after the bailout, the Portuguese government decided to make significant investments in tourism.
 According to CityLab, “its efforts have been extremely effective, with Lisbon’s tourism industry growing at a rate of more than 50 percent a year for the past three years.
 With the rise of Airbnb and the short-term rental market, growing numbers of foreign investors have found reason to invest in the city whether there’s a visa in it or not”.

 Living in Portugal now

-This ongoing real estate investment has resuscitated old, forgotten neighborhoods and has successively given a new life to Lisbon, Porto and Algarve.
+This ongoing real estate investment has resuscitated old, forgotten neighborhoods like Bairro Alto, Cais do Sodre or Alfama in Lisbon and has successively given a new life to Porto and Algarve as well.
 Portugal is cool now.
 It’s hip and it’s just getting started.
 If you don’t believe me, come see it for yourself.
 You’ll be amazed.
 Lisbon, in particular, is attracting investors from all over the world, and not only from the real estate industry.
 This location has become a new hotspot for anyone seeking low taxes and cheap operational costs.
 Celebrities have also found it attractive to move in the country.
 Madonna, Michael Fassbender, Garrett McNamara, Philippe Starck, Christian Louboutin, Norman Brenninkmeijer (Netherland’s richest man) are some of the celebrities that have found asylum in Portugal.